acharraggi/Pushbot/README.md

 - [RobotAutoDriveByGyro_Demo](Images/RobotAutoDriveByGyro_Demo.png) - this is a copy of the RobotAutoDriveByGyro_Linear.java program that uses the same driving functions to move the robot around the Centerstage field.
 See the robot using the [RobotAutoDriveByGyro_Demo program on YouTube.](https://youtu.be/-TFp3KY9alM).

 - [RobotAutoDriveByTime_Blocks](Images/RobotAutoDriveByTime_Blocks.png) - this is a copy of the [RobotAutoDriveByTime_Linear.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotAutoDriveByTime_Linear.java) sample program.
+This OpMode illustrates the concept of driving a path based on time.
 See the robot using the [RobotAutoDriveByTime_Blocks program on YouTube.](https://youtu.be/mrhTzFVS_Is).
+See also the tutorial webpage on the [RobotAutoDriveByTime_Blocks sample program](https://firstroboticsbc.org/ftc/ftc-team-resources/RobotAutoDriveByTime_Blocks/).

 - [RobotAutoDriveToAprilTagTank_Blocks](Images/RobotAutoDriveToAprilTagTank_Blocks.png) - this is a Blocks copy of the [RobotAutoDriveToAprilTagTank.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotAutoDriveToAprilTagTank.java) sample program.
 It makes use of motor encoders and the Rev Control Hub IMU for more accurate driving and turning.
 See the robot driving using the [RobotAutoDriveToAprilTagTank_Blocks program on YouTube](https://youtu.be/Z32eKDitKmo).
 See also the tutorial webpage on the [RobotAutoDriveToAprilTagTank_Blocks sample program](https://firstroboticsbc.org/ftc/ftc-team-resources/RobotAutoDriveToAprilTagTank_Blocks/).

-- [RobotAutoDriveToLine_Blocks](Images/RobotAutoDriveToLine_Blocks.png) - this is a copy of the [RobotAutoDriveByTime_Linear.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotAutoDriveToLine_Linear.java) sample program.
+- [RobotAutoDriveToLine_Blocks](Images/RobotAutoDriveToLine_Blocks.png) - this is a copy of the [RobotAutoDriveToLine_Blocks.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotAutoDriveToLine_Linear.java) sample program.
+This OpMode illustrates the concept of driving up to a line and then stopping.
 See the robot using the [RobotAutoDriveToLine_Blocks program on YouTube.](https://youtu.be/-MpNI2-azjw).
+See also the tutorial webpage on the [RobotAutoDriveToLine_Blocks sample program](https://firstroboticsbc.org/ftc/ftc-team-resources/RobotAutoDriveToLine_Blocks/).